flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “They protect you.
 Keep you from dark forces that seek to corrupt your soul.”

 *Protect me?!
-But they’re your ... your ... ‘caco-things’*
+But they’re your ... your ... ‘caco-things.’*

 “I sent them ...”